METRO Magazine Logo

 Ad Loading...

-“There are on-board battery management systems that are designed to detect an anomaly before it occurs,” says William Connell, sr. VP, mechanical engineering, with WSP.
+“There are on-board battery management systems that are designed to detect an anomaly before it occurs,” said William Connell, sr. VP, mechanical engineering, with WSP.
 “In battery-electric buses, if an anomaly is detected such as condition(s) for thermal runaway, then the BMS can relay the signal to a designated location so that appropriate action can be taken.”

 Mechanical failure can be a result of vehicle collision or other type of physical damage to the batteries.
 This can occur for example during vehicle maneuvering in and out of parking garages or on the road.

-“Day-to-day operations of battery-electric buses and other EVs can lead to excessive exposure to heat, particularly during hot ambient conditions,” explains Connell.
+“Day-to-day operations of battery-electric buses and other EVs can lead to excessive exposure to heat, particularly during hot ambient conditions,” explained Connell.
 "This can lead to overheating of the batteries and trigger thermal runaway."

 EVs and the Increase in Thermal Runway Events